-The "Omega Ratio" advantage of wild Salmon Wild and farmed Salmon contain comparable amounts of the omega-3 fatty acids that make fish such healthful food.
-In fact, farmed Salmon may contain somewhat higher levels of omega-3s.
+Wild and farmed salmon contain comparable amounts of the omega-3 fatty acids that make fish such healthful food.
+In fact, farmed salmon may contain somewhat higher levels of omega-3s.

 When consumed in such excessive amounts, omega-6 fatty acids blunt the benefits of omega-3s to a very substantial extent and can promote chronic, "silent" inflammation and the diseases associated with it, including heart disease, diabetes, senility, and cancer.

 In fact, the intriguing results of a Norwegian study suggest that consuming standard farmed salmon, raised on diets high in omega-6 fatty acids, raises people's blood levels of the inflammatory chemicals linked to increased risk of cardiovascular disease, diabetes, Alzheimer's and cancer (Seierstad SL et al 2005).

 Salmon farmers claim they're striving to reduce the omega-6 content of farmed salmon feed, but tests conducted in 2005 show that average wild salmon offer a desirable omega-3/omega-6 ratio of 10:1, while farmed salmon have an average ratio of 4:1 or less (Hamilton M et al 2005).